cyb3ritic/cyb3ritic-s-blogs/src/content/posts/thm/vulneversity.md

 # <center>Vulnversity</center>

-Hello every one.
+Hello everyone.
 Today we'll solve an easy room on Try Hack Me.
 I'll be guiding you through each task given in the room. lettuce begin.

 ## Task 1 : Deploy the machine
 Just click on `Start Machine` button presented in this task.
 This shall get your server running.
 You'll get the ip address in a minute.
 Then connect to Try Hack Me vpn and try to ping the ip address to check if you can successfull access the server.